VladislavRashkevich/github_pytest/README.md

     * PO pattern
     * Allure reporting
-    * Not using frameworks like Selen
+    * Not using frameworks like Selene
     * README